Lupita Tovar

-Guadalupe Natalia Tovar Sullivan (27 July 1910 – 12 November 2016), known professionally as Lupita Tovar, was a Mexican-American actress best known for her starring role in the 1931 Spanish-language version of Drácula.
-It was filmed in Los Angeles by Universal Pictures at night using the same sets as the Bela Lugosi version, but with a different cast and director.
+Guadalupe Natalia Tovar Sullivan (27 July 1910 – 12 November 2016), known professionally as Lupita Tovar, was a Mexican-American actress.
+She is best known for her starring role in the 1931 Spanish-language version of Drácula, filmed in Los Angeles by Universal Pictures at night using the same sets as the Bela Lugosi version, but with a different cast and director; and her leading-lady role in the British-made Buster Keaton feature The Invader (1935, released in the United States as An Old Spanish Custom).

 She also starred in the film Santa (1932), one of the first Mexican sound films, and one of the first commercial Spanish-language sound films.
-At the time of her death, she was the oldest living actress and among the last surviving stars of the Golden Ages of both Mexican cinema and Hollywood.
+After dying at the age of 106 in 2016, she registered a record of having been the oldest living Mexican actress, before being surpassed in 2026 by Dolores Muñoz Ledo, who died at 107.

 Early life

 Tovar was born in Matías Romero, Oaxaca, Mexico, the daughter of Egidio Tovar, who was from Tehuacán, Puebla, Mexico, and Mary Tovar (née Sullivan), who was Irish-Mexican, from Matías Romero, Oaxaca, Mexico.
 Tovar was the oldest of nine children, and many of her siblings did not survive early childhood.
 Tovar grew up during the time of the Mexican Revolution and her family was very poor.
 She was raised in a very religious Catholic environment, and went to a Catholic school where she was taught by nuns.

 In 1918, Tovar's family moved north to Mexico City, where her father worked for the National Railroad of Mexico in an administrative position.